RISnet: a Dedicated Scalable Neural Network Architecture for Optimization of Reconfigurable Intelligent Surfaces: System Model and Problem Formulation

 Let $\mathbf{C}$ be the matrix of precoding and transmission, i.e.,

 and $c_{uv}$ be the element of $\mb{C}$ in row $u$ and column $v$, our objective is to maximize the \gls{wsr}.
 Define $\alpha_u$ as the weight of user~$u$, the problem is formulated as

-where $\rho$ is the \gls{tsnr}, which is the ratio between transmit power and noise power.
+where $\rho$ is the \gls{tsnr}, which is the ratio between transmit power and noise power (we do not use the conventional \gls{snr} as the ratio between received signal power and noise power because the \gls{ris} changes the channel gain and the received signal power is not constant).
 In this work, we use the \gls{wmmse} precoding matrix as $\mathbf{V}$ and optimize $\boldsymbol{\Phi}$ to maximize the \gls{wsr}.